fluxo-js/fluxo/README.md

 ##toJSON
 Eventually you will pass the state that you are holding on your store to other parts to your app, like the view layer.
-You should avoid pass the `data` or `stores` properteis directly, the `toJSON` it's the right tool for this job.
+You should avoid pass the `data` or `stores` properties directly, the `toJSON` is the right tool for this job.

 On object stores the `toJSON` will include all the properties of your data and the `cid`, like this: